Edition LLP24 - 30 October 2023

 1. ABOUT US

 1.1.
 Potter Clarkson LLP is a limited liability partnership, registered in England and Wales (No. OC315197).
-Our registered office is at The Belgrave Centre, Talbot Street, Nottingham NG1 5GG.
+Our registered office is as stated on our website at www.potterclarkson.com.

 2. THE TERMS OF OUR AGREEMENT WITH YOU

 2.1.
 The terms set out in this document (as varied, where applicable, by the terms of our general (or any specific) engagement letter with you) will apply to all work that we undertake for you.
 If there is a conflict between the terms set out in this document and any terms set out in an engagement letter, then the terms set out in the engagement letter will prevail.